gillandsiphon/gillandsiphon.github.io/content/posts/crowdsourcing-data.md

 ### Task Definition

-To start exploring how models perform on a word association task, I've defined a simple task:
+To start exploring how models perform on word association, I've defined a simple task:

 !["word1"](/img/word1.png)